istio/istio.io/content/en/blog/2022/getting-started-gtwapi/index.md

 of its traffic management [in the future](/blog/2022/gateway-api-beta/).

-The first significant [Gateway Enhancement Proposal (GEP)](https://gateway-api.sigs.k8s.io/geps/gep-1426/) has recently been accepted and is, in-fact, already available to try out in Istio.
+The first significant [Gateway Enhancement Proposal (GEP)](https://gateway-api.sigs.k8s.io/geps/gep-1426/) has recently been accepted and is, in-fact, already available to use in Istio.
 To try it out, you'll need to use the
 [experimental version](https://gateway-api.sigs.k8s.io/concepts/versioning/#release-channels-eg-experimental-standard)
 of the Gateway API CRDs, instead of the standard Beta version we installed above, but otherwise, you're ready to go.